l-stend/e3248030-fc66-43aa-8af2-5993f9793821/README.md

 In order to run the app via the API call, you need to

-- go to the `bash App.tsx ` file
+- go to the `App.tsx ` file
-- uncomment the <ProductView/> component.
+- uncomment the `<ProductView/>` component.
 - open a browser window without the CORS policy restrictions.

-  -To do this with Chrome in a Windows environment run the command: chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security -While on Mac:
+  -To do this with Chrome in a Windows environment run the command:
+  ` chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security`
+  -While on Mac:
-  -open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security
+  `-open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`
+  ...I never tried this though :)

-To use the app in local mode, meaning taking data from the .json file, just open the browser normally and leave the <LocalProductView/> component uncommented in the App.tsx file
+To use the app in local mode, meaning taking data from the .json file, just open the browser normally and leave the `<LocalProductView/>` component uncommented in the `App.tsx` file

+Then just open the `client` folder and run;

 ```bash
 npm start